yairm210/Unciv/docs/Other/Hosting_a_Multiplayer_server.md

 From the directory where the Unciv.jar file is located, open a terminal and run the following line:
 `java -cp Unciv.jar com.unciv.app.desktop.UncivServer`

+Don't forget to use 'cd' to switch to the correct dictionary.
+To make it easy, just put unciv in disk C directly

 Your server has now started!